Loving Annabelle: Production

 At the time of writing the script, writer and director Katherine Brooks said news stories of scandalous teacher-student relationships influenced the story.
 Brooks wanted to depict such a relationship between two women.
 Brooks believed that having the main characters be female made the dynamics of their relationship more socially acceptable than if either was male.
-She ssid, "I think that most would see a woman and girl connect in more of an 'emotional' way, a mother-figure type of relationship like in Maedchen [sic] in Uniform".
+She said, "I think that most would see a woman and girl connect in more of an 'emotional' way, a mother-figure type of relationship like in Maedchen [sic] in Uniform".

 The film was developed over eight years.
 Diane Gaidry was not cast until three days before the start of filming.

 The school scenes were filmed at Marymount High School in Los Angeles, California.

 Reception

 Writing for The Spinning Image, Andrew Pragasam praised Brooks for "[steering] the subject away from male fantasy and [placing] the emphasis where it needs to be, on love.
 Some have criticised the seemingly squeaky clean, almost antiseptic tone to what is meant to be a torrid romance, but the film succeeds by being more emotionally than sexually provocative and intertwines too potentially transgressive ideas".

 Nancy Amazon of Kissing Fingertips felt "a few more risks should have been taken, with the script and the direction...More should have been made of the claustrophobic atmosphere of the boarding school setting, to really make us feel how trapped Simone feels, how she's unable to breathe until Annabelle comes along to throw open a few windows."
 Critic Christopher Null bemoaned the film's third act, writing "Loving Annabelle gets interesting at the very moment the credits roll, and that's a shame, because it's otherwise a lush-looking film that has an extremely timely news hook to it."

 Some critics pointed out the power dynamics of the relationship and said that the nature of their relationship is still inappropriate.
 Karman Kregloe of AfterEllen commented that while the film "sets up a complex moral quagmire", "Brooks doesn’t attempt to answer these questions for the viewer.
 She presents the material without sensationalism, and it’s up to us to pass judgment."
 She lauded the film for managing to avoid the "lesbian tragedy" trope and concluded the movie's "cinematography, strong acting and erotic charge will satisfy regardless of whether you think the lovers deserve ruination or redemption."

 In 2020, Valerie Anne of Autostraddle acknowledged the importance of lesbian representation on screen while also noting the inherent power imbalance in the central relationship.
 She notes that the film does not skirt the negative consequences of such a relationship.